Xi-L/CPL/README.md

 **Reference**

-If you find our work is helpful to your research, please cite our paper:
+If you find our work helpful to your research, please cite our paper:
 ```
 @inproceedings{lin2023continuation,
   title={Continuation Path Learning for Homotopy Optimization},